eScholarship/journal-transporter-ojs-plugin/README.md

 # Requirements

 This plugin has only been tested with a modified version of OJS 2.3.6 running PHP 7.2.
+This does require modifications to OJS 2.x to make it compatible with PHP 7.x.

 # Overview

 This plugin provides HTTP endpoints for fetching data out of OJS.
-Access to these endpoints can be authorized via basic auth, or site admin authorization (or both).
+Access to these endpoints can be authorized via basic auth, or site admin authorization, or both.
 Data is mapped from OJS data objects to associative arrays which are, in turn, transformed into JSON for output.

 # API